J.P. Crawford Player Props: Mariners vs. Padres

-The Seattle Mariners, including J.P.
-Crawford (.267 on-base percentage in past 10 games, 80 points below season-long percentage), take on starter Joe Musgrove and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.
+On Wednesday, J.P.
+Crawford (.273 on-base percentage in past 10 games, 76 points below season-long percentage) and the Seattle Mariners face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 4:10 PM ET.

 J.P.
 Crawford Game Info & Props vs. the Padres